WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the input registration phase?

 During this phase you and all other peers have the opportunity to register coins that you want to mix in this round.
+Your Wasabi client connects to the coordinator server with a unique tor identity called Alice, and with her you send the input proofs, the clear-text change output, and the blinded anonset CoinJoin address.
+When all the proofs are valid, the coordinator signs the blinded output without knowing which address this is, and sends this back to Alice.
 Since the goal is to have 100 peers in one round, the [input registration phase](/using-wasabi/CoinJoin.md#input-registration) can take quite a long time.
 But regardless how many participatns, two hours after the last CoinJoin this round is complete.
 :::